-Darlene Campbell (M.A.) is a writer and artist who makes her home in southern Appalachia.
+Darlene Campbell (M.A.) is an American writer and artist who makes her home in southern Appalachia.

 Her work has appeared in various publications such as StorySouth, Mid-South Review, Riverwalk Journal, Pegasus, Other Voices International, Coal by Blair Mountain Press, Instructor Magazine and many others.
 Her work also appears in Coal County, by Counterpoint press in conjunction with Sierra Productions as an accompaniment to the release of Coal Country [narrated by Ashley Judd].